norishigefukushima/RandomizedRedundantDCTDenoising/README.md

 In this paper, the DCT-based denoising [2] is accelerated by using a randomized algorithm.
 Some modifications improve denoising performance in term of PSNR.

-The code is 100x faster than the OpenCV's implementation for the paper [2](cv::xphoto::dctDenoising).
+The code is 100x faster than the OpenCV's implementation for the paper [2] (cv::xphoto::dctDenoising).
 Optionally, we can use DHT (discrete Walsh–Hadamard fransform) for fast computation.

 * [1] S. Fujita, N. Fukushima, M. Kimura, and Y. Ishibashi, "Randomized Redundant DCT: An Efficient Denoising by using Random Subsampling of DCT Patches," Proc.
 Siggraph Asia, Technical Brief, Nov.
 2015.